-The subjects form part of an established and longstanding residential area, located within the popular Hyndland district of Glasgow.
+The subjects form part of an established and long-standing residential area, located within a popular western district of Glasgow.

 The property is conveniently positioned for local shopping, educational, transport and social facilities.

-I understand that the property is located within a conservation area.
+I understand that the property is located within a Conservation Area.